 - Once a user runs a specific query, the result of that query is cached.
 Cache results are stored in an encrypted file on your Looker instance.

-- When a new query is written, the cache is checked to see if the exact same query was previously run.
-Everything must be the same, including things such as the row limits, etc. If the query is not found, then Looker runs the query against the database to get fresh database results.
-(Those new results are also cached.)
+When a new query is written, the cache is checked to see if the exact same query was previously run.
+All fields, filters, and parameters must be the same, including things such as the row limits.
+If the query is not found, then Looker runs the query against the database to get fresh database results (and those results are then cached).